Governors Bay: Amenities

-Governors Bay School in Jetty Road caters for students from year 0 to year 8.
-It had a roll of as of From year 9 onwards, students attend Cashmere High School.
+Te Kura o Ōhinetahi - Governors Bay School in Jetty Road caters for students from year 0 to year 8.
+It had a roll of as of The first school in the area was at Gebbies Flat, now called Teddington, which opened in 1864.
+A school opened on Governors Bay Road in 1868.
+The current school opened in 1963 to replace the 1868 one which did not have enough space and was not sufficiently central.

+From year 9 onwards, students attend Cashmere High School.

 Ōtoromiro Hotel (previously known as Governors Bay Hotel) is a 150-year-old hotel located in Governors Bay.
 The hotel recently dropped its connection with Sir George Grey, a controversial colonial former Governor of New Zealand.

 Cholmondeley Children's Centre in Cholmondeley Lane is a children's home providing short-term or emergency residential care for children, usually between the ages of 3–12 years, and support for their families.